Qumulo/docs/configuring-prometheus-grafana-metrics-api.md

    $ tar xvfz prometheus-*.tar.gz
    ```

-1. For instructions on installing Prometheus, and for installation options, see [Installation](https://prometheus.io/docs/prometheus/latest/installation/) in the Prometheus documentation.

 1. To configure Prometheus, edit the `prometheus.yml` file in your directory and replace the configuration in the file with the following template.

    ```yaml